 Understanding the strengths and weaknesses in stock, custom, and semi-custom cabinets are the first step to designing and ordering new cabinets for your kitchen.
 You then get to move on to the design process for the kitchen layout and cabinet style.

 Step one is to measure your kitchen.

 Measuring is an art as much as it is about identifying your current layout.
-Every 1/4” counts and accuracy will be rewarded with beautiful kitchen cabinets to fill the space.
+Every 1/4” counts and accuracy is rewarded with beautiful kitchen cabinets to fill the space.
 Enlist your spouse, a family member, or friend to help you measure the current cabinet footprint.
 Don’t forget to measure any appliances, windows, and doors that also occupy the room.
 You can access a handy measuring guide here.
 If you are hesitant about measuring yourself, the cabinet company can recommend a kitchen contractor.